elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # Phoenix Sign Up

-There are many different ways to handle authentication in our applications.
-In our case, we're eager to start using Elm to build the front-end, but we're going to start by allowing users to sign up and sign in with Phoenix.
-Later, we'll refactor as we build our Elm single page application.
-For now, let's add a quick way for players sign up and sign in by extending the player features that we started earlier.
+We have multiple options in terms of how we want to handle the user sign up and sign in features for our applicaiton.
+In our case, we're eager to start using Elm to build the front-end, so we're going to take a simple approach.

+We'll use Phoenix to handle authentication initially.
+Once users are logged in, they'll be directed to the Elm single page application that we'll be building.
+We'll need to refactor some of these features later, but this approach will provide a quick way for players to sign up and sign as we extend the player features that we started earlier.

 ## Extending Players